rob-myers/rob-myers.github.io/articles/tech1.md

   with two arguments: `<App/>` and a DOM node _el_.
 See how we bootstrap examples on [CodeSandbox](https://codesandbox.io/s/rogue-markup-panzoom-yq060?file=/src/index.js "@new-tab").

 - [ReactDOM.render](https://github.com/preactjs/preact/blob/master/src/render.js "@new-tab") initially converts `<App/>` into a DOM node mounted at _el_.
-  Later a subcomponent may re-render, recursively recreating a virtual DOM node.
+  Later a subcomponent may "re-render", recursively recreating a virtual DOM node.
   It is [diffed](https://github.com/preactjs/preact/blob/master/src/diff/index.js "@new-tab")  and only the difference is applied to the DOM.

 <div